buerokratt/Data-Anonymizer/Docker_Project/Ruuter/README.md

 ## Docker

-To run the application using docker run:
+To run the application using Docker, run:

 ```
 docker-compose up -d